Dangers of Detoxing at Home for Drugs & Alcohol

 Severity of Symptoms & Long Term Impacts

 Psychological symptoms of alcohol and benzo withdrawal can persist for a long time after the physical symptoms have passed; for example, the anxiety that many benzos are prescribed to reduce can return and worsen after detox.

 Many of these psychological symptoms can be diminished through a medical treatment program.

 Continual observation and experienced care can mitigate these dangers.
-Whereas the family or friends of someone trying to overcome these types of addiction may not have the ability to provide that constant care, or to predict or manage some of the more severe symptoms, an inpatient treatment program is designed to provide monitoring and treatment that can help ease these symptoms and minimize their risks.
+Whereas the family or friends of someone trying to overcome an addiction to alcohol or benzos may not have the ability to provide that constant care, or to predict or manage some of the more severe symptoms, an inpatient treatment program is designed to provide monitoring and treatment that can help ease these symptoms and minimize their risks.

-A study from Addiction noted that the majority of people who obtained experienced help with overcoming their dependence were more likely to remain free of their addiction over time, while those who tried to stop using or drinking on their own were more likely to relapse.
-As the numbers from the study demonstrate, the difference between people who got help and those who tried to recover on their own was significant.
+A study from Addiction noted that the majority of people who received professional detox or substance abuse treatment were more likely to remain abstinent over time, while those who attempted to stop using or drinking on their own were more likely to relapse.4 As the numbers from the study demonstrate, the difference between people who got help and those who tried to recover on their own was significant.

 After three years:

-- 4 percent of those who received help for recovery were still in recovery
+- 62.4% of those who received help were in remission.

 After 16 years: